pyr/net/examples/guides/echo.md

 # An echo server

-Our first and most simple example is an echo server.
+Our first and simplest example is an echo server.
 Each incoming payload is repeated.

 Our protocol will be simple and limited: